ros2/design/articles/actions.md

 In Python, the code from the generated definitions should be in the module `action` instead of `srv` and `msg`.
 In C++, the generated code should be in the namespace and folder `action` instead of `srv` and `msg`.

-## Goal Identifiers

-In ROS 1, Action clients are responsible for creating a goal ID when submitting a goal.
-This leads to a race condition between goal creation and cancellation.
-If a client submits a goal and immediatly tries to cancel it, the cancellation may fail if it is received by the action server prior to the goal being accepted.

-In ROS 2 the action server will be responsible for generating the goal ID and notifying the client.
-It won't be possible for the client to cancel the goal until after it has received the goal ID.

 ## Goal States

 ![Action Server State Machine](../img/action_server_state_machine.png)